nickcharlton/talks/maintaining-open-source/presentation.md

 issue thread.

 ^ It was something along the lines of: “is this still maintained?” at the light end, to implying some form of hostile neglect on the other.
-In practice, the original maintainer had just moved jobs …in this case to the US equivalent of GDS.
+In reality, the original maintainer had just moved jobs …in this case to the US equivalent of GDS.